CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ## Updates

 [Update Dec 13 2023]
 With <a href="https://www.youtube.com/watch?v=OoJsPvmFixU">Smarter Every Day's latest video</a>, it seems much of the personal push from engineers is good hearted.
-It's only when the government gets involved that degeneracy ensues .
+It's only when the government gets involved that degeneracy ensues.
 Also, Destin makes the mistake of simplifing the architecture at the expense of the mission.

 [Update Dec 5 2024]
 <a href="https://x.com/BellikOzan/status/1864803476003524913">Ozan Bellik summarized the insights</a> in this post well by saying systems engineering and project management should be moved to private companies, while NASA mainly does R&D, data analysis, and mission planning.